 The Department of Educational Leadership offers a program of study leading to the Master of Science in Education degree with a major in Instructional Design and Learning Technologies.
 The program prepares individuals for a variety of instructional development and technology-related positions in education, business, and industry.
-Areas of emphasis within the program include Interactive Multimedia Technologies, Instructional Design and Performance Improvement, and Educational Technologies.
+Options within the program include Interactive Multimedia Technologies, Instructional Design and Performance Improvement, and Educational Technologies.

-The Educational Technologies emphasis area enables teachers and other school personnel to learn how to plan, implement, and evaluate technology-based instruction and learning activities in p-12 settings.
+The Educational Technologies option enables teachers and other school personnel to learn how to plan, implement, and evaluate technology-based instruction and learning activities in p-12 settings.
 Students pursuing this option will become knowledgeable users of technology as well as designers of curriculum and instruction that effectively utilize and integrate technology to improve student learning.
-The curriculum focuses on the design and creation of effective materials, strategies, environments, and experiences for education, as well as on the evaluation of hardware and software for use in schools, and the coordination of efforts to improve student learning through technology integration.
-Students interested in leadership roles in educational technology, such as those wishing to become technology coordinators in schools or school districts, can work toward meeting the standards for the Illinois State Board of Education's Technology Specialist certificate through this program.
+Students interested in leadership roles in educational technology, such as those wishing to become technology coordinators in schools or school districts, can work toward meeting the standards for the Illinois State Board of Education's Technology Specialist endorsement through this program.

-The Instructional Design & Performance Improvement emphasis area focuses on skills necessary for careers in the areas of instructional technology, performance technology, instructional design, training, and performance consulting.
+The Instructional Design & Performance Improvement option focuses on skills necessary for careers in the areas of instructional technology, performance technology, instructional design, training, and performance consulting.
 Emphasis is placed on systematic instructional design and on the use of various media and technologies for learning and instruction.
 Students in this option may also focus on the design and development of online learning and other performance improvement strategies.

-The Interactive Multimedia Technologies emphasis area is appropriate for people wishing to pursue the design and development of various interactive multimedia and web-based learning experiences.
+The Interactive Multimedia Technologies option is appropriate for people wishing to pursue the design and development of various interactive multimedia and web-based learning experiences.
 This option prepares students for careers with publishing and production companies, consulting firms, and other businesses that produce engaging multimedia applications for learning and other opportunities.
 Course work focuses on theories and methods for designing compelling user experiences, developing skills with tools for web and other delivery media, and project management strategies.

-Two unique features of the program, juried presentations and design studios, provide students with opportunities for important practical experiences that complement the course work.
 Throughout the program, students will participate in three juried presentations at roughly one-third and two-thirds of the way through the program, with the final jury coming at the end of the degree program.
 Juries provide students with an opportunity to share their work with a jury of professors and peers, and defend their work in light of their own goals and the content of their degree programs.
 The juried presentations of students' work include both face-to-face and online components.
 Even though the three juries are spread across the degree program, successful completion of all three is an exit requirement for the Master's degree.